 - Non-Discretionary Expenses: Spending that is necessary for living.

-Differentiating between a “need” and a “want” is really hard.
-But, doing this will help you prioritize what is important in your budget and what additional bills you can live without.
-You may even have a different opinion than me about what belongs in each category, and that’s totally okay!
-Everyone lives a different life, so as long as your budget works for you and you’re able to live within your means… live your life!
+Differentiating between a “need” and a “want” can be challenging.
+However, doing this will help you prioritize what is important in your budget and identify additional bills you can live without.
+Your opinion on what belongs in each category might differ from mine, and that’s absolutely fine!
+Everyone leads a different life, so as long as your budget works for you and you’re able to live within your means… live your life!

 As always, don’t forget to prioritize saving money!